Constructing a Dave Rees style wing

 full size plane, so one at the front, one at back.
 The rear spar will line up with the front of the aileron, assuming there is one.
 This particular

-aircraft had ailerons on the lower wings only, and I'm building the upper wings first.
+aircraft had ailerons on the lower wings only, but I'm building the upper wings first.
 For this wing the front spar is 1/16" x 4.5mm and

 the rear spar 1/16" x 4 mm.